Our services

 Counselling

-If agreed at your wellbeing assessment that counselling is your pathway to support, our counsellors can offer up to 5 sessions.
+If we agree at your initial appointment that counselling is your pathway to support, our counsellors can offer up to five sessions.

-If agreed at your wellbeing assessment that cognitive behavioural therapy is your pathway to support, our therapists can offer up to 5 sessions.
+If we agree at your initial appointment that cognitive behavioural therapy is your pathway to support, our therapists can offer up to five sessions.

-If agreed at your wellbeing assessment that mental health advise is your pathway to support, our Mental Health Advisers can offer ongoing support throughout your university experience.
+If we agree at your initial appointment that mental health advice is your pathway to support, our advisers can offer ongoing support at different times when you need it throughout your university experience.

 Mindfulness